ibm-cloud-docs/BlockStorage/faqs.md

 {: faq}
 {: support}

 During a planned maintenance or an unplanned disruption, one of the routes is taken down.
-If MPIO is configured right, the host can still access the attached storage through the second path.
+If MPIO is configured correctly, the host can still access the attached storage through the second path.
 For more information about the MPIO settings, see the following articles.
 - [Mounting LUNs on Linux&reg;](/docs/BlockStorage?topic=BlockStorage-mountingLinux)
 - [Verifying MPIO on Linux&reg;](/docs/BlockStorage?topic=BlockStorage-mountingLinux#verifyMPIOLinux)
 - [Mapping LUNS on Microsoft&reg; Windows&reg;](/docs/BlockStorage?topic=BlockStorage-mountingWindows)